(Revised September 2024)

 PART II

-This portion of the General Examination will be in the student’s area of specialization.
-Students will submit their exams—known as their field statements—the day before spring semester classes commence.
+This portion of the General Examination will be in the student’s area of specialization and will have two different components:

 It is expected that the list will include at least 50 entries.
 The list should be divided into sections (i.e., theoretical, critical, historiographical, and/or archival sources).
 The number and content of the sections will depend on the field of specialization and the topic of the dissertation.
 All these sections will be relevant to the preparation of the field statement.